quintel/documentation/docs/main/co2-ccus.md

 In many cases, utilising CO<sub>2</sub> does not reduce emission, but only delays it.
 Therefore, the amount of CO<sub>2</sub> set with this slider is included in the total emissions of your scenario by default.
 It is however also possible to delay part of these emissions indefinitely, in which case they are excluded from the total emissions.
 You can set this share in the [Greenhouse gases](https://energytransitionmodel.com/scenario/emissions/other_emissions/delayed-emissions) section.

 ### Synthetic liquid fuels
-_Note: Users can adjust the production of synthetic fuels in the [liquid fuels and feedstock](https://energytransitionmodel.com/scenario/supply/fuel_production/overview) section in the ETM.
+_Note: production of synthetic fuels can be set in the [liquid fuels and feedstock](https://energytransitionmodel.com/scenario/supply/fuel_production/overview) section in the ETM.
 See the [Liquid fuels and feedstock](liquid-fuels.md) section in the documentation for detailed information on all liquid fuel production processes._

-Captured CO<sub>2</sub> can be re-used to produce synthetic liquid fuels and feedstocks through Fischer-Tropsch synthesis and methanol synthesis.
-These processes use CO<sub>2</sub>, hydrogen, and electricity as inputs to create products such as kerosene, methanol, diesel, and naphtha.
-The ETM accounts for all input requirements as well as the investment and O&M costs associated with production.

-For fischer-tropsch must-run and dispatchable production routes are available.
-Dispatchable production is electricity price-driven and capacity is set in electric input capacity (MWe).
+Captured CO<sub>2</sub> can be re-used to produce synthetic liquid fuels and feedstocks through Fischer-Tropsch and methanol synthesis.
+These processes use CO<sub>2</sub>, hydrogen and electricity as inputs to produce fuels and feedstock such as kerosene, methanol, diesel and naphtha.
+For Fischer-tropsch, baseoload and flexible production routes are available.
+Dispatchable production is electricity price-driven.
 See the [Electricity conversion](electricity-conversion) page for more information.
-Must-run production is set as yearly output in PJ.

 ## Supply and demand of carbon
 The ETM keeps track of all 'supply' of carbon (capture) and all 'demand' of carbon (utilisation and storage).
 This is summarised in the chart below: